This policy was last updated on 3 January 2019

-This Policy applies to all personal information, whether in electronic or paper format, received by ICON in the United States from the EU and Switzerland and outlines our general policy for the implementation of the Principles.
+This Policy applies to all personal information, whether in electronic or paper format, received by ICON in the United States from the EU, the United Kingdom and Switzerland and outlines our general policy for the implementation of the Principles.

 For the purposes of the Policy, the following definitions shall apply:

 “Agent” means any third party processing personal information on behalf of, and under the instruction of ICON.

 “European Union” or “EU” means for the purposes of this Policy all countries within the European Economic Area (EEA).

 “ICON” means ICON Clinical Research LLC and ICON Laboratory Services Inc as well as their affiliates, subsidiaries, divisions and groups in the United States listed as “”Covered Entities” on ICON’s Privacy Shield certification located at http://www.privacyshield.gov and at schedule 1 of this Policy.

 “Personal data” and “personal information” means data about an identified or identifiable individual that are within the scope of the Directive, received by ICON in the United States from the European Union, and recorded in any form.
 It does not include personal information that has been anonymized or that is publicly available, that has not been combined with non-public personal information.